BlackBecca/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script sets mode of the file
+sets mode of the file hello the same as olleh's mode